Jean Louis Barthélemy O'Donnell: Society

-In his own right he was also literary figure, and well-connected in the literary, social, and court circles of the day.
+In his own right, he was also a literary figure, and well-connected in the literary, social, and court circles of the day.
 His sister-in-law was Delphine, renowned as Mme. de Girardin (1804–1855), a literary figure, like her mother, and also close to the famous Madame De Staël during the Napoleonic Empire, and a prolific poet, one of whose poems "La Tour du Prodige" was dedicated to her nephew Gustave O'Donnell, Comte O'Donnell's first-born son, who died aged six, and another "Le Retour" to her half-sister, Comtesse O'Donnell.